 The 1900s Town

-- Ravensworth Terrace: The ghost in No. 3 has sweets, do you dare to take one?
-Visit the gruesome Demon Dentist upstairs as he operates on a patient.
-Feeling peckish?
-Why not taste some eyeball soup in No.4 or have a go at trick or treat at the back of No. 5 (same activity as No. 4 & 5 Francis Street in The Pit Village).
+- Ravensworth Terrace: The ghost in No. 2 has sweets, do you dare to take one?
+See body dissection No. 3.
+Why not taste some eyeball soup in No.4 or have a go at trick or treat at the back of No. 5 & No. 6 (same activity as No. 4 & 5 Francis Street in The Pit Village).

-- The crazy bubbleologist will be performing incredible tricks in the garage throughout the evening.
+- The crazy bubbleologist will be performing incredible tricks throughout the evening.

 - Take your photo using our Halloween peep-through in the tram stop.

 - Watch a séance taking place upstairs in the bank, the creepy cashier will be keeping a watchful eye…